Exploring Seiberg-like Dualities with Eight Supercharges

 \section{Acknowledgements}

-The author would like to thank Ibrahima Bah, Stefano Cremonesi, Amihay Hanany, Zohar Komargodski, Andrew Neitzke and Jaewon Song for discussion at different stages of the project.
+The author would like to thank Ibrahima Bah, Stefano Cremonesi, Amihay Hanany, Zohar Komargodski, Andrew Neitzke, Jaewon Song and Itamar Yaakov for discussion at different stages of the project.
 The author was supported in part at the Johns Hopkins University by the NSF grant PHY-2112699, and also by the Simons Collaboration on Global Categorical Symmetries, while this work was in preparation.